Sustainable Waste Management

 The below chart shows pounds of waste and recycling in Raleigh in recent years.

-In Raleigh, about 18% of waste was recycled, 13% of waste was yard waste, and 69% of waste was garbage (by tonnage) in 2023.
+In Raleigh, a 2023 waste composition study found that about 18 percent of waste was recycled, 13 percent of waste was yard waste, and 69 percent of waste was garbage.

 In 2024, the City released the Raleigh Reuse app and web tool.
 It allows Raleigh residents and curbside collection customers to view their collection schedule and get up-to-date information on recyclable and waste materials.
 The free app is available on both Apple and Google app stores.